jo-ui/oes/README.md

 # oes
-Online Election System is a web based election system build using php
+Online Election System is a simple web based election system build using HTML, CSS, JavaScript and php.